 How To Man Mark In Soccer

-The old school job where one man shadows a player throughout the game still happens, but as I said, this is increasingly rare.
+The old school job where one man shadows a soccer player throughout the game still happens, but as I said, this is increasingly rare.
 This old strategy is an assignment worthy of world football’s elite players of the past and the future: Robinho, Messi, Pele, Eto’o, Ronaldinho, Cristiano, and Maradona.

 But again, if you can't man mark how can you play zonal defense or any defense at all?
 Yes, learning how to mark a player is crucial to playing any style of defense in soccer.

-Soccer is a fluid game, players are moving all the time and changing directions in an instantly, so you need help from your teammates and it doesn’t make sense to always man mark in the open field.
+Soccer is a fluid game, players are moving all the time and changing directions in an instant, so you need help from your teammates and it doesn’t make sense to always man mark in the open field.
 Instead, you communicate with your teammates and cover for one another – pass players from one zone to the next.

-Usually, a player still monitors the player opposite them, the right back defending the left-winger or the central midfielder matching up with the opposing central midfielder, but this is all up to a point.
+Usually, a soccer player still monitors the player opposite them, the right back defending the left-winger or the central midfielder matching up with the opposing central midfielder, but this is all up to a point.
 Players switch and move throughout the game, and thus defenses must make adjustments.
 If the wide midfielder is beat down the line then the player closest to the play will still move over to defend this space and the opposing team’s outside midfielder.
 The team must adjust and shift, leaving the player on the other side of the field who’s the least dangerous open.

-In the end, players must know how to man mark so they can play zonal defense, sounds like a contradiction.
+In the end, soccer players must know how to man mark so they can play zonal defense, sounds like a contradiction.
 But again, the foundation of good defense is man marking.